-Max Weber’s theory of bureaucratic organisations constitutes what many regard as “classical management”
+Max Weber’s theory of bureaucratic organizations constitutes what many regard as “classical management”.

-Weber’s conceptualisation of the bureaucratic organisation as “a model of organization design based on a legitimate and formal system of authority” (Griffin, 2012) has been the basis for many contemporary accounts of what makes a good and successful business.
-Similarly to how Weber has been critiqued, extended and adapted, also the nature of contemporary organisations has been altered over the decades due to external influences like globalisation, and internal changes like the rise of horizontal management and decision-making models.
+Weber’s conceptualization of the bureaucratic organization as “a model of organization design based on a legitimate and formal system of authority” (Griffin, 2012) has been the basis for many contemporary accounts of what makes a good and successful business.
+Similarly to how Weber has been critiqued, extended and adapted, also the nature of contemporary organizations has been altered over the decades due to external influences like globalization, and internal changes like the rise of horizontal management and decision-making models.
 Sociological theories nonetheless still play an important role and hold many lessons useful to management professionals nowadays.
 The section below will give a basic run-down of influential sociological theories and present some key take-aways for practitioners.

 Structure vs. agency - are rules made by frameworks or actors within them?